rudderlabs/looker-snowflake/README.md

-# What does this Block do for me?
+# Looker Analytics Block for RudderStack

 This block helps in creating a **comprehensive dashboard for website and user events metrics** by leveraging the data captured using
 [RudderStack](https://rudderstack.com/).